Django Reinhardt: Discovery of jazz

 After parting from his wife and son, Reinhardt traveled throughout France, getting occasional jobs playing music at small clubs.
 He had no specific goals, living a hand-to-mouth existence, spending his earnings as quickly as he made them.
 Accompanying him on his travels was his new girlfriend, Sophie Ziegler.
 Nicknamed "Naguine", she was a distant cousin.

 In the years after the fire, Reinhardt was rehabilitating and experimenting on the guitar that his brother had given him.
 After having played a broad spectrum of music, he was introduced to American jazz by an acquaintance, Émile Savitry, whose record collection included such musical luminaries as Louis Armstrong, Duke Ellington, Joe Venuti, Eddie Lang, and Lonnie Johnson.
 (The swinging sound of Venuti's jazz violin and Eddie Lang's virtuoso guitar-playing anticipated the more famous sound of Reinhardt and Grappelli's later ensemble.)
 Hearing their music triggered in Reinhardt a vision and goal of becoming a jazz professional.

-While developing his interest in jazz, Reinhardt met Stéphane Grappelli, a young violinist with similar musical interests.
+While developing his interest in jazz, in 1931 Reinhardt met Stéphane Grappelli, a young violinist with similar musical interests.
 In 1928, Grappelli had been a member of the orchestra at the Ambassador Hotel while bandleader Paul Whiteman and Joe Venuti were performing there.
-In early 1934 both Reinhardt and Grappelli were members of Louis Vola's band.
+In the summer of 1934 they met again while both were engaged as members of a band led by bassist Louis Vola playing at the Hôtel Claridge on the Champs-Élysées in Paris, and began a musical partnership.
+Pierre Nourry, the secretary of the Hot Club de France, invited Reinhardt and Grappelli to form the Quintette du Hot Club de France, with Louis Vola on bass and Joseph Reinhardt and Roger Chaput on guitar.